BachAmadou/algo-ds/README.md

 The interface does not give any specific details about how something should be implemented or in what programming language.

 ![Example of abstraction & data structure](https://raw.githubusercontent.com/BachAmadou/algo-ds/master/image/img-abstraction.JPG)

+## Computational Complexity Analysis
+### Complexity Analysis
+As programmers, we often find ourselves asking the same questionis over and over again:

+How much **Time** does this algorithm need to finish?
+How much **Space** does this algorithm need for its computation?

+### Big-O Notation
+Bigo-O Notation gives an upper bound of the complexity in the **worst** case, helping to quantify performance as the input size becomes **arbitrarily large**